 There are two main factors that can hinder marketers from fully realizing AI’s potential:

-- Black-boxed tech that utilizes machine learning, but operates within a single solution
+- 2) Black-boxed tech that uses machine learning, but operates within a single system

-With open-source machine learning models that directly connect to your database, marketers and data scientists are free to test and learn from models and make adjustments to them as the analyze whether or not models are driving the right business outcomes.
+Our CDP offers open-source machine learning models that directly connect to your database.
+That means they are free to test and learn from models and modify them as needed to the analyze whether or not they are driving the desired business outcomes.

 How to combine artificial intelligence and marketing with the ideal CDP

-Securing a customer data platform that unifies all first-party data for easy cross-channel activation is crucial.
-But it’s worth your while to get a CDP that can also help you leverage AI for marketing that provides you with rich and comprehensive customer intelligence you otherwise would’ve never had — and the ability to act on that data in real time.
+Securing a CDP that unifies all first-party data for efficient cross-channel marketing activation is crucial.
+But you need a CDP that helps you analyze and act on that data in real time.